ddopson/underscore-cli/README.md

       --strict              Use strict JSON parsing instead of more lax 'eval' syntax.
 To avoid security concerns, use this with ANY data from an external source.
       --text                Parse data as text instead of JSON.
 Sets input and output formats to 'text' --coffee              Interpret expression as CoffeeScript.
-See http://coffeescript.org/
+See http://coffeescript.org/ --js                  Interpret expression as JavaScript. (default is "auto")

     Examples: